MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-56-bnlp/README.md

 then N = 10. i.e `./Rank.sh` will return top 10 Merchants per category; `./Rank.sh 15` will return
 top 15 and so on.

 3. The notebook `summary.ipynb` in the notebooks folder gives a summary of the overall approach of the project as well as recommendations.

 ## Notes:

-- Due to formatting issues and the inability to pull the Income Data through any sort of API, it has manually been put.
+- Due to formatting issues and the inability to pull the Income Data through any sort of API, it has manually been put in.

 ## Authors: